ministryofjustice/staff-device-dns-dhcp-infrastructure/docs/azure_ad.md

 # DNS / DHCP Azure AD SSO Provisioning

+## Caveats
+* Due to the session time in Cognito, changes to users and / or roles for users whom have already signied into the admin portal can take up to around 15 minutes to propogate to the admin system.
+This is because updated sessions are only pulled from Azure once a Cognito session has timed out.

 ## Prerequisites
 * You will need access to a Devl MoJ account (ask in the Slack channel for this)
 * In Azure you will need to elevate your permissions using `Privileged Identity Management (PIM)`